Irish Setter Grooming Guide

 Irish Setters have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Irish Setter's coat healthy and help you bond with your dog.

-With a typical weight of 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter requires thoughtful care tailored to their specific breed characteristics.
+The Irish Setter averages 60-70 lbs at maturity with a 12-15 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 At 60-70 lbs with a life expectancy of 12-15 yrs, the Irish Setter represents a significant commitment that rewards prepared owners with years of devoted companionship.

 Brushing & Coat Care